excellalabs/open-cabinet/README.md

 The final integration points secured the application and brought visibility to the health of the application. **TLS certificates** were acquired and set up to ensure user security. **[Slack](https://github.com/excellaco/open-cabinet/blob/master/documents/images/slack-integrations.png)**, which served as the team’s collaboration forum, was configured to automatically notify the team of changes to the repository, and denoted key checkpoints in the continuous integration process.
 The GitHub repository housed **Badges**, which  provided visibility to the code’s [test coverage](https://codeclimate.com/github/excellaco/open-cabinet/coverage), [quality](https://codeclimate.com/github/excellaco/open-cabinet/code), and [build status](https://travis-ci.org/excellaco/open-cabinet/builds).
 Monitoring tools, **New Relic**, **Log Entries**, **Google Analytics**, and **Air Brake**, captured and alerted key metrics and issues with the system.

-The Front-End Web Developer established a lightweight framework that supported OpenCabinet's design patterns and **[Style Guide](https://github.com/excellaco/open-cabinet/blob/master/documents/design/style_guide.md)**, and implemented tools that created structure, but were flexible to meet mobile-responsive design needs.
+The Front-End Web Developers established a lightweight framework that supported OpenCabinet's design patterns and **[Style Guide](https://github.com/excellaco/open-cabinet/blob/master/documents/design/style_guide.md)**, and implemented tools that created structure, but were flexible to meet mobile-responsive design needs.

 * For presentation, **Sass**, **Bourbon**, and **Neat** were used to lay the foundation
 * For interaction, **T3** was used as the JavaScript framework, and **Teaspoon/Mocha** was used for testing JavaScript code